 Supervision

-BRIC paraprofessionals are supervised by their supervising teacher and by BRIC and local district administrators.
+BRIC hourly employees are supervised by their supervising teacher and by BRIC and local district administrators.

 Local District Policies

-BRIC Paraprofessionals will follow the policies and procedures of the local district to which they are assigned unless otherwise specified.
-Paraprofessionals are responsible for reviewing the local policies for the districts they are assigned to on an annual basis and are also responsible for reviewing the most updated BRIC policies and procedures, including information within their BRIC Paraprofessional Manual.
+BRIC hourly employees will follow the policies and procedures of the local district to which they are assigned unless otherwise specified.
+Employees are responsible for reviewing the local policies for the districts they are assigned to on an annual basis and are also responsible for reviewing the most updated BRIC policies and procedures.

 Performance Appraisals

-BRIC Supervisors, along with district administration and supervising teacher input, will evaluate Paraprofessionals and SLPA’s performance during their first year of employment and once every three years thereafter, unless conditions warrant more frequent evaluations.
+BRIC Supervisors, along with district administration and supervising teacher input, will evaluate Paraprofessionals, COTA’s and SLPA’s performance during their first year of employment and once every three years thereafter, unless conditions warrant more frequent evaluations.

 Time Sheets

-BRIC Paraprofessionals & SLPA’s are responsible for accurately completing their weekly time sheets which are to be turned into the BRIC office on or prior to the 15th and 30th of each month.
-Supervising Teachers are to review and approve the paraprofessional time sheets for those paraprofessionals assigned to them.
+Staff completing timesheets are responsible for accurately completing their weekly time sheets which are to be turned into the BRIC office on or prior to the 5th and 20th of each month.
+Timesheets that are not received by the 5th or 20th of the month will be paid on the following pay period.
+Supervising Teachers are to review and approve the timesheets for those paraprofessionals assigned to them prior to submitting the timesheet for approval from the BRIC Supervisor.

 Adjustments in Para Hours